aniravi24/quick-itinerary-cost-calc/README.md

 4. Uses Lyft's API to find distance from departing address to departing airport and destination airport to destination address

 # Result
 The total cost of (departing ride * 2) + flight + (destination ride * 2).
 The departing and destination rides are accounted for twice since you take the ride once going to the destination and then once again while returning.
 The flight cost is already a round trip price.
+Do keep in mind that the Lyft rides are retrieved as though you were going to take the ride that moment, so expect some inaccuracy for the total cost.
+It is a guesstimate after all.

 # How to use this app
 1. Create a file called "gradle.properties" (without the quotes) in the top directory of this repository and set the following properties: <br>